Student Financial Services Handbook

 Middlebury offers three summer programs of study to which undergraduates enrolled during the regular College year may apply by contacting the appropriate summer program offices on campus.
 Admission to a summer program is separate from admission to Middlebury College as an undergraduate.
 Please contact the offices of the Language Schools, the Bread Loaf School of English, or the Bread Loaf Writers’ Conference for detailed information on their programs’ application procedures.

 Applying for financial aid for the summer programs is also a separate process from Middlebury College undergraduates.
-The financial aid application is available online or after October 1.
+The financial aid application is available online in October.

 Financial aid credits are applied toward summer program bills, in a manner similar to that described previously under “Comprehensive Fee.”
 The College electronically forwards summer session bills on May 1 for the Language Schools and the Bread Loaf School of English, and on June 1 for the Bread Loaf Writers’ Conference.
 The net-billed amount owed (after financial aid credits) is due in full before the first day students are scheduled to arrive to begin their particular session.
 Due to the brief period of time the summer programs are in session, no payment plans are available through the College or its outside agency.